 Ethical Conduct

 SPRFMO is committed to following the highest standards of Ethical Conduct: All Office Holders who have been entrusted to act on behalf of SPRFMO are expected to conduct their activities according to the highest professional standards, with honesty and accountability, and in the best interest of SPRFMO.
-They must ensure that their actions will not adversely impact the integrity of, or the public’s confidence in SPRFMO and the Commission.
+They should ensure that their actions will not adversely impact the integrity of, or the public’s confidence in SPRFMO and the Commission.

 Transparency

-SPRFMO will conduct its business within a culture of transparency.
+SPRFMO conducts its business within a culture of transparency.
 SPRFMO is committed to operating in a culture marked by openness, accessibility, and effective communication.
 In accordance with Article 18 of SPRFMO Convention all SPRFMO stakeholders should have access to appropriate and accurate information regarding the decisions, finances, operations, and activities of the Organisation.

 Effective transparency also requires inclusive, open and reliable communication necessary to support informed decision‐making.
 SPRFMO is dedicated to using every reasonable method to foster the effective transparency that will support its objective for sustainable fisheries.